-Regular vacuuming, hot water Ironing, raking, and use of vinegar, and baking soda to clean can fix the matted carpet.
+Raking, hot water Ironing, regular vacuuming, coupled with the use of vinegar and baking soda to clean, can fix the matted carpet.
 However, it solely depends on the type of carpet, those made of resilient fibers can easily recover while others need to be replaced when matting occurs.

 What Causes Matted Carpet?

-Here are the main causes of matted carpets in your home;
+Could be you have a matted carpet and wondering what could have caused it.
+Here are the causes of matted carpets in your house;

 1. Dirt elements